IOTechSystems/xrt-examples/AzureSphere/README.md

 4. Either [ModbusPal](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) Java Modbus simulator installed on your Windows or Linux host PC, or a Damocles2 Mini connected by wired EtherNet to a Guardian 100 module
 5. Azure IoT Hub setup (insert link to XRT Azure Sphere User Guide)
 6. Guardian 100 module hardware claimed by Azure Sphere Cloud Tenant
+7. Ensure that Telnet is installed on Ubuntu or enables on Windows

 ### Hardware